Wallmob/POSConnector/README.md

 <a name="POSConnector.payBasket"></a>

 ### POSConnector.payBasket(basket, callback, validate)
-Pass a basket to the POS and go to payment view
+Pass a basket to the POS and immediately go to payment view.
+Note, that this will skip some steps in POS, like showing shipping method selection, setting delivery date, adding a customer, etc. If you need any of these steps in your order, you should instead use `addBasket` function

 **Kind**: static method of <code>[POSConnector](#POSConnector)</code>